yanniks/shariff-wordpress/src/readme.txt

 **Method B:** Include `hideshariff` in the article.
 The word will be removed automatically and Shariff will not be shown.
 If you want to write hidesharrif in an article without removing Shariff, just write `/hideshariff`.

+= Shariff doesn't show any numbers =
+Your user probably doesn't have the right to write to the default temp folder `/tmp`.
+Then create a new folder and use it as temp folder in the Shariff settings, make sure that the rights are set correct.
 == Changelog ==

+= 1.0.8 =
+* security fix

 = 1.0.7 =
 * upstream changes